 There are many.

-- Equivalence partitioning – This testing technique reduces tons of rework.
+- Equivalence partitioning – This black box testing example reduces tons of rework.
 Testers group test conditions together so that in each group, only one test condition requires testing.
-If that condition works, then all of that group’s’ conditions must work also.
+If that condition works, then all of that group’s conditions must work also.
 For example, with an uploader, this technique can be used to test file types and sizes without having to overlap every combination.

 - Boundary value analysis – With boundary value analysis, you test the boundaries of what values are allowed.
 So, if the system should only accept a number between 1 and 100, you will want to test those boundaries, as well as just over and just under (0 and 101) but you will not need to waste time testing the numbers in between.